The Stethoscope Buyer’s Guide

 Note: if you are interested in learning about how stethoscopes work, visit Tools of the Trade: the Stethoscope and How to Use it.

 The stethoscope is the one piece of equipment you definitely need.
 What follows are our favorites.
-NOTE: we have no affiliation with 3M/Littman – we just like their lifetime warranty, and prefer them (hands down) over other brands.
+NOTE: we have no affiliation with 3M/Littman – we just like their scopes, and prefer them (hands down) over other brands.
+We get no affiliate money for our opinion (which you can tell because you can’t buy them through our site!)

 3M Littman Cardiology III